AUTHOR: SOPHIE ANDERSEN

 There are a number of ways you can organise a hen party.

 You could pick a destination you’ll all go to, you can throw a party out in the open, you can organise an experience you'll all participate in, or you can throw it at your own home to keep costs down (and then spend that extra money elsewhere, say, accessories!).
-Sashes, tees, and veils are all accessories that usually accompany a hen party, alongside plates and cups that were specially designed for the event.
+Sashes, tees, and veils are all accessories that usually accompany a hen party, alongside reusable plates and cups.
 You can also provide photo booth props and take some of the most hilarious photographs of you and your friends.

 If you’ve decided to throw your hen party at home, there are a wide range of activities you can go for to ensure everyone has a great time.
 A pamper party could be just what you need after weeks of planning it out, while a makeover night will make you feel glamorous.
 You can also play some popular hen party games, such as 'Never Have I Ever', and learn the naughtiest, most hilarious facts about your friends that they probably wouldn’t admit to when sober!